open5e/open5e/source/running-a-game/diseases.rst

 by the disease, the creature must succeed on a DC 11 Constitution saving throw or become infected.

-It takes 1d4 days for sewer plague’s symptoms to manifest in an infected creature.
+It takes 1d4 days for sewer plague's symptoms to manifest in an infected creature.
 Symptoms include fatigue and cramps.
 The infected creature suffers one level of exhaustion, and it regains only half the normal number of hit points from spending Hit Dice and no hit points from